Fire Fan and Palm Torch Photography

 You ARE adjusting your shutter speeds to maintain exposure while the flames dim, right?..

-Be wary of thinner and thinner depths of field as you push your apertures wider.
+Be wary of thinner and thinner depths of field as you push your apertures wider and wider.

-Since you’re shooting fast action, use Servo mode and make use of the fast frames per second rates your camera is capable of.
+Since you’re shooting fast action, make use of the fast frames per second that your camera is capable of.